 Travel redemption: 100 points = $1; you can use a combination of points and your credit card for bookings

 Amazon product redemption: Below is a sample conversion, but it’s subject to change

-If you do choose the Chase Freedom® card, make sure to redeem your points in a way that you’ll get the most value.
+If you do choose the Chase Freedom®, make sure to redeem your points in a way that you’ll get the most value.
 Choosing Amazon products may not be the way to go.

-If you have a Chase Sapphire Preferred® or Chase Sapphire ReserveSM credit card, you can combine your Freedom Ultimate Rewards® points with your Sapphire Ultimate Reward®s points.
-That means you would have all of the redemption opportunities associated with the popular Sapphire cards, including the ability to transfer your points to frequent flier programs like United and Southwest.
+If you have a Chase Sapphire Preferred® Card or Chase Sapphire Reserve®, you can combine your Chase Freedom® Ultimate Rewards® points with your Chase Sapphire Preferred® Card Ultimate Rewards points.
+That means you would have all of the redemption opportunities associated with the popular Sapphire cards, including the ability to transfer your points to frequent flier programs like United MileagePlus® and Southwest Rapid Rewards®.

-You need to have good or excellent credit in order to be approved for the credit card.
-In addition to having a good credit score, Chase will consider your employment status and income to ensure that you would be able to afford any new debt.
+You need to have Excellent/Good credit in order to be approved for the credit card.
+In addition to having an Excellent/Good credit score, Chase will consider your employment status and income to ensure that you would be able to afford any new debt.

 Overview of Card Benefits

-For benefits and protections, the Chase Freedom® card offers:
+For benefits and protections, the Chase Freedom® offers:

 - Zero liability protection means you won’t be held responsible for unauthorized charges made with your card or account information.
 This is a fairly common credit card benefit.

 - Chip-enabled card.
 Just one warning: this is a chip and signature card (and not a chip and pin card).
 While that should be fine for all of your spending in America, it might make using the card overseas a bit more difficult when only chip-and-pin is accepted.